unee-t/frontend/README.md

 # Deployment

-Happens automatically on master on the development AWS account 8126-4485-3088 with AWS_PROFILE `lmb-dev`.
+Happens automatically on master on the development AWS account 8126-4485-3088 with AWS_PROFILE `uneet-dev`.
 Travis CI deployments made via pull request will fail since it will not have access to `AWS_SECRET_ACCESS_KEY`.

 Production deployment on AWS account 1924-5899-3663 is done manually via